MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/get-started-prompt-flow.md

 ### Inspect the flow authoring page

-While the compute session is starting, take a look at the parts of the flow authoring page.
+The compute session can take a few minutes to start.
+While the compute session is starting, view the parts of the flow authoring page.

-- The **Flow** or *flatten* view on the left side of the page is the main working area, where you can author the flow by adding nodes, editing and running nodes inline, or editing the prompt.
-In the **Inputs** and **Outputs** sections, you can view, add, and edit inputs and outputs.
+- The **Flow** or *flatten* view on the left side of the page is the main working area, where you can author the flow by adding or removing nodes, editing and running nodes inline, or editing prompts.
+In the **Inputs** and **Outputs** sections, you can view, add or remove, and edit inputs and outputs.

-  The inputs and outputs are already set when you clone a flow.
-The flow input schema for the Web Classification sample is `name: url; type: string`, a URL of string type.
-You can change the preset input value to another value manually, for example `https://www.imdb.com`.
+  When you cloned the current Web Classification sample, the inputs and outputs were already set.
+The input schema for the flow is `name: url; type: string`, a URL of string type.
+You can change the preset input value to another value like `https://www.imdb.com` manually.

 - **Files** at top right shows the folder and file structure of the flow.
 Each flow folder contains a *flow.dag.yaml* file, source code files, and system folders.
 You can create, upload, or download files for testing, deployment, or collaboration.